French Toast Easter Eggs

 - Strawberry, mint and grape jellies

 - Cut each slice of bread with a 3-in. oval cookie cutter; discard crust.
-In a bowl, beat eggs, orange juice, sugar, orange peel and salt.
+In a bowl, beat eggs, orange juice, sugar, orange zest and salt.
 Melt butter in a large skillet.
 Dip both sides of bread into egg mixture; cook in butter until golden brown on both sides.
 Meanwhile, heat jellies in microwave-safe bowls just until warm.
 Transfer each to a separate plastic or pastry bag; cut a small hole in the corner of bag.
 Decorate French toast to resemble Easter eggs.
-Yield: 6-8 servings.